smt/octopress/source/_posts/2011-07-09-responsible-sass-authoring.markdown

 ## CSS Bloat

+{% pullquote %}
-Over a year of using Sass every day at my day job has taught me this:

-> Just because Sass allows you to do something, doesn't mean it should
+Over a year of using Sass every day at my day job has taught me this: {" Just because Sass allows you to do something, doesn&rsquo;t mean it should be&nbsp;done. "}
-> be done.

 Sass clearly offers many ways to make our lives easier as developers.
 The benefits of using it are obvious and many. `@import` is awesome; it